MooersLab/pymolsnips/README.md

 ## **pymolsnips:** PyMOL Script Writing with Code Templates

 [PyMOL](https://pymol.org/2/) is a leading molecular graphics program for making images of proteins and nucleic acids for publication.
-PyMOL's vast of array of parameters provide exquisite control over the appearance of the output.
+PyMOL's vast array of parameters provides exquisite control over the appearance of the output.
 PyMOL is often used to make cover images for [scientific journals](https://pymolwiki.org/index.php/Main_Page).
-PyMOL is also popular for making movies of moving molecules.
+PyMOL is also popular for making movies of molecules.

 The PyMOL GUI is useful for making the images of global scenes, but PyMOL rapidly becomes tedious to use to make images of detailed scenes.
 The PyMOL macro language (pml) can be used to set parameter values and execute commands to make customized scenes of biomolecules in PyMOL's viewport.
 These scenes can be made into static images for posters, seminars, and manuscripts, or they can serve as parts of molecular movies.
 The macro language sends arguments to Python functions, but its syntax is simpler for non-programmers to understand than the syntax of Python code.

-Over 100 lines of pml commands and settings required to make more sophisticated images.
+Over 100 lines of pml commands and settings are required to make more sophisticated images.
 It is difficult to issue so many commands through PyMOL's graphical user interface (GUI) without making mistakes.
 If the commands are not saved to an open script file with a `.pml` file extension, to an opened log file, or to a frequently saved session file, the work can be lost.
 (Use the **spse** function in the `pymolshortcuts.py` file in the <a href="https://github.com/MooersLab/pymolshortcuts">pymolshortcuts</a> repository to save session files with time stamps to avoid overwriting previously saved session files.)

-Here are of figures that are impossible or tedious to make via the PyMOL GUI alone.
+Here are of some figures that are impossible or tedious to make via the PyMOL GUI alone.

 <!-- ![Gallery](https://github.com/MooersLab/pymolsnips/blob/master/images/Gallery.png?raw=true "Gallery") -->